What Is Autophagy and Is It Good For Me?

 But, for much of the history of the human race, we have not been able to eat three meals a day, with snacks in between.
 In fact, many of our ancestors would feast after a hunt, then eat very little until the next, successful hunt.
 Though fasting may sound extreme, it falls in line with the lifestyles of our ancestors, and the data shows our bodies react well to it!

-From younger-looking skin and increased weight loss, to disease-prevention and a longer life, autophagy is believed to help:
+From younger-looking skin and increased weight loss, to disease-prevention and a longer lifespan, autophagy is believed to help:

 - Calm inflammation and so protect against inflammatory diseases and other infections